Skip to main content

 Key takeaway

 A LinkedIn profile engagement watchlist helps you find warm contacts based on real activity around profiles that matter to your market.
-When you combine the right monitored profiles, the right engagement type, and focused segmentation, you can turn public engagement into a highly relevant outbound motion.
+When you combine the right monitored profiles, the right engagement type, focused segmentation, and company exclusions for All segments, you can turn public engagement into a highly relevant outbound motion while keeping signals centered on net-new opportunities.
+And with the updated 50 credits per detected signal billing model, you only pay when the watchlist actually finds something useful.

 Did this answer your question?